ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 	_Default:_ 1 minute

 * **Raven/DisableInMemoryIndexing**
 	Prevent all new created indexes from being kept in memory.
-In order to set this option per index you need to specify it in its [IdexDefinition](../../client-api/querying/static-indexes/defining-static-index).
+In order to set this option per index you need to specify it in its [IndexDefinition](../../client-api/querying/static-indexes/defining-static-index).
 	_Default:_ false

+* **Raven/Indexing/FlushIndexToDiskSizeInMb**
+    Number of megabytes after which indexes are flushed to a disk.
+    _Default:_ 5

 ### Data settings: